 Hanseatic Inspiration wiki

-- Cruise ship cabins were prefabricated by the shipbuilder's sister company VARD Accommodation.
+Cruise ship cabins were prefabricated by the shipbuilder's sister company VARD Accommodation.
 Staterooms were designed by the Finnish company NIT Design, which also supplied all the materials.
 Besides the ship's cabins and their balconies, NIT Design also made the Spa, the a la carte restaurant, all staircases and outdoor deck areas.